pierre-rouleau/pel/doc/pel-manual.rst

 PEL supports yasnippet_ for your basic templating needs.
 It also supports the built-in tempo skeleton system which provides a powerful templating system but requires Emacs Lisp knowledge.
-PEL provides a set of tempo skeleton templates inside the file `pel-c-skels.el`_ that are made available by the commands accessed via the ``pel:c-skel`` key prefix which is mapped to the ``<f12> <f12>`` key sequence in any c-mode buffer.
+PEL provides a set of tempo skeleton templates inside the file `pel-skels-c.el`_ that are made available by the commands accessed via the ``pel:c-skel`` key prefix which is mapped to the ``<f12> <f12>`` key sequence in any c-mode buffer.